Funding opportunity

 What we will do with your information

-Data is shared between UKRI and FAPESP to enable the secure and efficient processing of proposals.
-Data shared may include proposal attachments, anonymised peer reviews and panel comments.
+Data is shared between UKRI and FAPESP to enable the secure and efficient processing of applications.
+Data shared may include application attachments, anonymised peer reviews and panel comments.
 Data will be shared by email and a secure extranet where appropriate.

 UKRI and FAPESP are committed to maintaining data confidentiality and privacy and intend to fully abide by applicable laws and policies concerning the sharing of data in our collaborative activities.
 All personal data provided will be processed by both parties in accordance with current data protection legislation.